parenthetical-e/accumulate/README.markdown

 	 (1, 3),
 	 (0, 4)]

-Finally in on order to asses overall trial difficulty I implemented a function that returns the Hamming Distance (http://en.wikipedia.org/wiki/Hamming_distance) between each trail and the two 'undecidable' trials.
+Finally in on order to asses overall trial difficulty I implemented a function that returns the minimum Hamming Distance (http://en.wikipedia.org/wiki/Hamming_distance) between each trial and the two 'undecidable' trials.

 'Undecidable' trials for l = 4 are A,B,A,B and B,A,B,A.

-Thus this distance measure allows you to quantify the objective difficulty of the whole trial, where as the lengths until each decision criterion give 'local' (intra-trial) difficulty estimates.
+This distance measure allows you to quantify the objective difficulty of the whole trial, whereas the length until reaching decision criterion gives a 'local' (intra-trial) difficulty estimate.

 P.S.
-'Undecidable' isn't true for all strategies (e.g. 'last' above), but is the most dificult possible for all strategies.
-It is an imperfect term nut still I think a good reference.
+'Undecidable' isn't true for all strategies (e.g. 'last' above), but is the most difficult possible for all strategies.
+It is an imperfect term but still I think a good reference.

 Distance by example (l=4).